Skip to content

 Note: Nova has been renamed to Iris.

-So here’s the thing—I wanted an AI companion that actually remembers who I am.
-Not just within a conversation, but across weeks and months.
-The kind of relationship where you don’t have to re-introduce yourself every time.
+I wanted an AI companion that actually remembers who I am.
+Not inside a single conversation, but across weeks and months.
+The kind of thing where you don’t have to re-introduce yourself every time you show up.

 The Memory Problem

-LLMs have a fundamental limitation: they forget everything the moment a conversation ends.
-Sure, you can stuff context into the system prompt, but that’s brittle.
+LLMs have a rough limitation: they forget everything the moment a conversation ends.
+You can stuff context into the system prompt, sure, but that’s brittle.
 It doesn’t scale.
 And it definitely doesn’t feel like a relationship.

-What I wanted was something closer to how humans actually remember each other.
-Not a perfect transcript—that’s not useful.
+I wanted something closer to how people actually remember each other.
+Not a perfect transcript, nobody needs that.
 More like… the important stuff.
 The emotional moments.
 The facts that matter.

-So I built a memory system that does exactly that.
+So I built a memory system that does that.

 Memory Tools: What Nova Can Do

-Nova has eight memory tools at its disposal.
-These aren’t exposed to users directly—they’re tools the AI agent calls when it decides to remember something.
+Nova has eight memory tools.
+These aren’t exposed to users directly.
+They’re tools the agent calls when it decides to remember something.

 The Core Four: